 So, below are some tips that you can take or leave, per your risk tolerance:

-- Put a lock on luggage you store under the bus
+- Put a lock on the luggage you store under the bus

 - Don’t put personal belongings in the overhead bin